ossdhaval/mysite/source/while-working/prompt-engineering.md

 Tell model what not to do.
 For instance, in a text generation model, negative prompts could be used to prevent the model from producing hate speech, explicit content, or biased language.

+#### Model parameters

+Temperature:

+This parameter controls the randomness or creativity of the model's output.
+A higher temperature makes the output more diverse and unpredictable, and a lower temperature makes it more focused and predictable.
+Temperature is set between 0 and 1.
+The following are examples of different temperature settings.

+-  Low temperature (for example, 0.2)
+    -  Outputs are more conservative, repetitive, and focused on the most likely responses.
+-  High temperature (for example, 1.0)
+    -  Outputs are more diverse, creative, and unpredictable, but might be less coherent or relevant.

+TOP P:

+Top p is a setting that controls the diversity of the text by limiting the number of words that the model can choose from based on their probabilities.
+Top p is also set on a scale from 0 to 1.
+The following are examples of different top p settings.

+- Low top p (for example, 0.250)
+    - With a low top p setting, like 0.250, the model will only consider words that make up the top 25 percent of the total probability distribution.
+This can help the output be more focused and coherent, because the model is limited to choosing from the most probable words given the context.
+- High top p (for example, 0.990)
+    - With a high top p setting, like 0.990, the model will consider a broad range of possible words for the next word in the sequence, because it will include words that make up the top 99 percent of the total probability distribution.
+This can lead to more diverse and creative output, because the model has a wider pool of words to choose from.

+Top K:

+Top k limits the number of words to the top k most probable words, regardless of their percent probabilities.
+For instance, if top k is set to 50, the model will only consider the 50 most likely words for the next word in the sequence, even if those 50 words only make up a small portion of the total probability distribution.

+- Low top k (for example, 10)
+    - With a low setting, like 10, the model will only consider the 10 most probable words for the next word in the sequence.
+This can help the output be more focused and coherent, because the model is limited to choosing from the most probable words given the context.
+- High top k (for example, 500)
+    - With a high top k setting, like 500, the model will consider the 500 most probable words for the next word in the sequence, regardless of their individual probabilities.
+This can lead to more diverse and creative output, because the model has a larger pool of potential words to choose from.

+Adjusting these inference parameters can significantly impact the model's output, so you can fine-tune the level of creativity, diversity, and coherence to suit your specific needs.

 #### Good bad prompt examples: